 Why should this be a priority?
-In God’s House (Kingdom), there’s always room for one more.
+In God’s House (Kingdom), and at His table, there’s always room for one more.
 The Father’s arms are always wide open.
 And the Lord of the Harvest is also the Lord of Hospitality.

 It’s time to confess that we can all do better.
 And empowered by the grace of the Lord of Hospitality, we will do better.

 If you are not a Christian, thank you for reading this.
 Please know that without regard for how dirty you are or who you’ve been keeping company with, Heaven’s VACANCY sign is always on.
 God alone has the power to forgive and cleanse you, and make you one of His own.

 Is your church a welcoming body of believers with good hospitality habits in place?
 Are you a welcoming Christian with good hospitality habits?